Links on Android Authority may earn us a commission. Learn more.

 If that doesn’t work, you can at least get an idea of how new your phone might be by looking for its release date.
 Of course, your phone’s exact manufacturing date can be a little before or significantly after its release date, but at least you get an idea of how new it can be.
 If the manufacturer released the phone a year ago, it can’t be more than a year old.

 Finding out a manufacturing date can help you figure out how old a phone really is.
 For example, this can help you price a used phone accurately to sell it.
 This information isn’t as helpful as it seems, though.
 It’s more important to compare it with similar devices and see how the market values it.
-Information like the exact launch date, if it’s the latest generation of its lineup, how much demand for it there is, its condition, etc. People don’t usually care when a phone is manufactured.
+Information like the exact launch date, if it’s the latest generation of its lineup, how much demand there is for it, its condition, etc. People don’t usually care when a phone is manufactured.

 It might make sense to worry about this, as most manufacturers offer an update promise.
-For example, Samsung promises four generations of One UI updates and five years of security updates on select high-end devices.
+For example, Samsung promises four generations of Android updates and five years of security updates on select high-end devices.
 This is based on the phone’s launch date, though.
-It doesn’t matter if your Samsung Galaxy S22 is from 2022 or 2023; the clock should start ticking in 2022.
+It doesn’t matter if your Samsung Galaxy S23 is from 2023 or 2024; the clock should start ticking in 2023.

 That said, the difference likely isn’t significant.
 Wear and tear usually show up in substantial ways with constant use.
 A phone just sitting in a warehouse probably doesn’t age noticeably.